-The Strengthening Career and Technical Education for the 21st Century Act, Section 3 (41)(A-F), defines a program of study as a coordinated, non-duplicative sequence of academic and technical content at the secondary and postsecondary level thata. incorporates challenging State academic standards
+Section 3 (41)(A- F) of Perkins V defines a program of study as a coordinated, non-duplicative sequence of academic and technical content at the secondary and postsecondary level that-

-- b. addresses both academic and technical knowledge and skills, including employability skills - c. is aligned with the needs of industries in the economy of the State, region, Tribal community, or local area - d. progresses in specificity (beginning with all aspects of an industry or career cluster and leading to more occupation-specific instruction) - e. has multiple entry and exit points that incorporate credentialing - f. culminates in the attainment of a recognized postsecondary credential
+- a. incorporates challenging State academic standards - b. addresses both academic and technical knowledge and skills, including employability skills - c. is aligned with the needs of industries in the economy of the State, region, Tribal community, or local area - d. progresses in specificity (beginning with all aspects of an industry or career cluster and leading to more occupation-specific instruction) - e. has multiple entry and exit points that incorporate credentialing - f. culminates in the attainment of a recognized postsecondary credential